ashiq24/BEENE/README.md

       batch_var: numpy array.
 For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
-For two categories, it must be a 1D array of zeros and ones denoting batch association for each samples in the data
+For two categories, it must be a 1D array of zeros and ones denoting batch association for each of the samples in the data
       bio_var: numpy array.
 For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
-For two categories, it must be a 1D array of zeros and ones denoting the biological class for each samples in the data
+For two categories, it must be a 1D array of zeros and ones denoting the biological class for each of the samples in the data
       seed: int.
 Random state for the split
       """
  train_model(train_x, train_batch,train_bio,val_x,val_batch,val_bio, num_epochs, batch_size = 32):
     """
-    Traing the defined BEENE model
+    Training the defined BEENE model

     Parameters:
     train_x: np.ndarray, Training set: Gene expressing